mikrzol/kmer/README.md

 Use kmerize.py as the main file to control the program.

 Bear in mind that you can skip the kmerization process with the -s argument.

-Use distance.py and picklify.py only if you need to perform specific operations.
+Use this to control which parts of the task to perform.

+distance.py and picklify.py are here just to keep the project readable and modular, but can be used on their own if needed.